-Here is a random selection of upright pianos from 1892, to give some idea of what styles were like around the turn of the century.
+Here is a random selection of upright pianos from 1892, to give some idea what styles were like, approaching the turn of the century.
 In order to produce better tonal quality and more power, makers needed to increase the tension on the strings, and this necessitated a stronger structure.
-Whereas most cottage pianos of the 1870s had very little iron reinforcement, most uprights of the 1890s had an extensive cast iron frame, and the difference in weight is often a 50% increase, perhaps from 150Kg to 225Kg, and comparable to going from the weight of two people to three.
-I can usually lift a cottage piano onto a trolley, wheel it around on my own, and tip it onto a trailer or a tail-lift van.
+Whereas most cottage pianos of the 1870s had very little iron reinforcement, most uprights of the 1890s had an extensive cast iron frame, and the difference in weight is often a 50% increase.
+I can usually lift a cottage piano onto a trolley, wheel it around on my own, and tip it onto a side-loading trailer or a tail-lift van.
 The same is not advisable with iron-framed uprights, they are dangerously back-heavy.
 You can weigh each end of an upright piano and add the two figures together.
 Wooden-framed cottage pianos may weigh about 9 to 12 stones each end, so something like the weight of 2 people altogether.
 By contrast, a three-quarter size iron frame on its own can add 5 stones, and a full iron frame would add more like 9 stones.
 If it is attached to a wooden back, with strings, it would weigh more than a whole cottage piano – even before the outer casework was added, or the keys and action.
 In extreme cases, such as our 1890 Bluthner, the full weight can be 23 stones each end.
 Why would anybody want to build a piano that heavy?